osygroup/kubernetes_logging/README.md

 ## Setup Index Lifecycle Management (ILM) to delete old Fluentd logs

 Index Lifecycle Management is set up to help automatically delete old Fluentd/Logstash logs (indices) based on age.
-Login to Kibana and navigate to Management > Dev Tools.
+From the Kibana UI, navigate to Management > Dev Tools.
 In the console, copy and run the following scripts:

 #### Create a policy (where min_age is the highest age for a log/index):